Scheiermann/supersolids/docs/source/README.md

 https://www.magicmathmandarin.org/2017/12/07/setting-up-python-after-installing-or-re-installing-anaconda/

 ## Usage
-The package has a __main__.py, so it can be run as module.
+The package uses __main__.py, so it can be run as module.
-To get how it works run:
+To get help for the flags, run:
 python -m supersolids -h

-Example:
+To actually run (example):
 python -m supersolids -dt=0.0001 -Res=[2 ** 6, 2 ** 5, 2 ** 4]

 ## Issues